MicrosoftDocs/azure-stack-docs/azure-stack/hci/overview.md

 ## Hardware and software partners

-You can purchase validated Azure Stack HCI solutions from your preferred Microsoft partner to get up and running without lengthy design and build time.
+Microsoft recommends purchasing Integrated Systems built by our hardware partners and validated by Microsoft to provide the best experience running Azure Stack HCI.
+You can also run Azure Stack HCI on Validated Nodes, which offer a basic building block for HCI clusters to give customers more hardware choices.
 Microsoft partners also offer a single point of contact for implementation and support services.
-You can either purchase validated nodes or an integrated system, which includes the Azure Stack HCI operating system pre-installed as well as partner extensions for driver and firmware updates.

-Visit the [Azure Stack HCI solutions](https://azure.microsoft.com/overview/azure-stack/hci) page or browse the [Azure Stack HCI Catalog](https://hcicatalog.azurewebsites.net) to view 70+ Azure Stack HCI solutions currently available from Microsoft partners such as ASUS, Axellio, Blue Chip, DataON, Dell EMC, Fujitsu, HPE, Hitachi, Huawei, Lenovo, NEC, primeLine Solutions, QCT, SecureGUARD, and Supermicro.
+Visit the [Azure Stack HCI solutions](https://azure.microsoft.com/overview/azure-stack/hci) page or browse the [Azure Stack HCI Catalog](https://hcicatalog.azurewebsites.net) to view Azure Stack HCI solutions from Microsoft partners such as ASUS, Axellio, Blue Chip, DataON, Dell EMC, Fujitsu, HPE, Hitachi, Huawei, Lenovo, NEC, primeLine Solutions, QCT, SecureGUARD, and Supermicro.

-There is also a variety of Microsoft partners working on software that extends the capabilities of Azure Stack HCI while allowing IT admins to use familiar tools.
+Some Microsoft partners are developing software that extends the capabilities of Azure Stack HCI while allowing IT admins to use familiar tools.
 To learn more, see [Utility applications for Azure Stack HCI](concepts/utility-applications.md).

 ## Video-based learning